Shreyanshi-a/CognitoAlarm/README.md

 - More Into the project: \
    Read more about out project from [here](https://docs.google.com/document/d/1CYb9gdIdOxOsKH-8sJVJGZeicx_KZf3BQClVt6UbLok/edit?usp=sharing)

-The best way to better explore all the features of the **Alarm-Clock** is to fork and try out the project yourself

 ## ⚙️ Tech Stack
 - Android Studio
 - Kotlin